halfflat/glob/README.md

 ## Dependencies

-The implementation of file system operations is based on the C++17 standard library `std::filesystem` functionality, but the goal is to replace that with C++14 code and POSIX calls.
+Two different implementations of file system queries are provided: one uses the C++17 standard library `std::filesystem` and the other uses POSIX library functions directly.

+By default the POSIX implementation is used; add `with-std-filysystem=1` to the `make` invocation in order to use `std::filesystem` instead.